Delivering Automated Just-In-Time Clinical Supply

-- From 30 days to one day for pack/label/release – enabling much faster movement in clinical trials
+- Reduce lead time from 300 days to one day for pack/label/release – enabling much faster movement in clinical trials

-- Clinical trials waste around £5 – 10 million / year.
-Enabling flexibility and shorter timescales to reduce the need for stockpiling
+- Enabling flexibility and shorter timescales to reduce the need for stockpiling

 Grand Challenge 2 will facilitate innovation through the following areas:

-Enabling a clinical supply chain that can rapidly and responsively process material on an “actual or short-term” demand driven basis; Accelerating the availability of trial supplies, reducing materials waste, responding faster to changes in trial strategy.
+Enabling a clinical supply chain that can rapidly and responsively process material on an “actual or short-term” demand-driven basis.
+Accelerating the availability of trial supplies, reducing over-production, responding faster to changes in trial strategy.
 Achieved through automation equipment and software development.

-Generating real-time quality data throughout the manufacturing process and produce drugs at quantities that meet near-term market demand.
-Ultimately, the project aims to develop responsive technology that can fulfil individual patient orders on demand.
+Generating real-time quality data throughout the manufacturing process and produce drugs in quantities that meet near-term market demand.
+Ultimately, the project aims to develop responsive technology that can fulfill individual patient orders on demand.

 Allowing multiple drug products to be packed into bottles on the same packing line without cross-contamination.
-Packed bottles are sealed and stored with a customised bar code that enables rapid labelling before distribution to individual patients.
+Bottles are packed and labeled in one process and stored with a customised bar code that enables rapid labeling before distribution to individual patients.

 Digitisation of the platform

 The innovative use of digitisation throughout the platform will enable the factory-in-a-box approach required for a more agile and responsive supply chain of the future.
-There is the potential to connect the manufacturing data train (from PACE) to Internet of Things (IoT) devices, for example ‘smart’ labels could further cut excess waste and cost in pharmaceutical supply chains.
+There is the potential to connect the manufacturing data train (from PACE) to Internet of Things (IoT) devices, for example, ‘smart’ labels could create efficiencies and reduce cost in pharmaceutical supply chains.